-Deadlines are agreed by UCAS.
-To guarantee equal consideration applications should be submitted to UCAS by 15 January, however most courses will accept applications after this date.
+If you applied through UCAS then the deadlines in place are established and agreed by UCAS.
+To guarantee equal consideration applications should be submitted to UCAS by 26 January, however most courses will accept applications after this date.

 Institution name: RGU Institution code: R36

-You can choose one of these three methods of application:
+You can choose one of these methods of application:

 Applicants for first year entry will apply to other universities as well as to RGU through a single online Universities and Colleges Admissions Service (UCAS) application.